Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * **Misc Notes:** Vaelin has proficiency in Dex and Wis, instead of the usual Dex and Int for a Rogue.
 * **Session Notes:** (Any specific notes relevant to the current session or next steps for the character)

-## VII.
+## VIII.
 Character Aspirations & Future Goals

 ### Long-Term Personal Goals:
 * Remain unknown among the criminal underclass of the city.
 He doen't want to be connected to my espionage or criminal activities.
 He will strive to remain a shadow, a ghost.